esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ## Registering hook handlers

-In order to store a packet when `ejabberd_sm` runs `offline_message_hook` the relevant module must register a handler for this hook.
+In order to store a packet when `ejabberd_sm` runs `offline_message_hook`, the relevant module must register a handler for this hook.
 To attain the runtime configurability the module should register the handlers when it's loaded and unregister them when it's unloaded.
 That's usually done in, respectively, `start/2` and `stop/1` functions.